 When traveling to a foreign country, it’s important to know the exchange rate so you can budget accordingly.
 The last thing you want is to be surprised by the cost of items in your destination country.

 To get an idea of the current foreign currency exchange rate, you can use an online currency converter like XE.com.

-Additionally, many credit cards offer dynamic currency conversion, which allows you to pay in your home currency while the card issuer converts the charges to the local currency at the current exchange rate.
+Additionally, many credit cards offer dynamic currency conversion, which allows you to pay in your home currency.
+In contrast, the card issuer converts the charges to the local currency at the current exchange rate.

-However, keep in mind that dynamic currency conversion can come with a fee, so it’s always best to check with your credit card issuer to see if this service is available and what the fees are.
+However, remember that dynamic currency conversion can come with a fee, so it’s always best to check with your credit card issuer to see if this service is available and what the fees are.

 Bring extra cash on your trip just in case you need it for purchases, tours, and excursions.
-In fact, most local vendors will offer discounts if you pay with cash one of the better ways to save money during your trip.
+Most local vendors will offer discounts if you pay with cash, one of the better ways to save money during your trip.

 15. Learn some basic phrases in the local language